Symbol Nomenclature For Glycans: History

 In 1978, Stuart Kornfeld and colleagues at the Washington University School of Medicine presented a system for symbolic representation of vertebrate glycans.
-This system gained popularity when it was implemented as a core method for glycan representation in the NCBI text book Essentials of Glycobiology edited by Ajit Varki (University of California, San Diego) and colleagues.
+This system gained popularity when it was implemented as a core method for glycan representation in the NCBI text book Essentials of Glycobiology edited by Ajit Varki and colleagues at the University of California, San Diego and the UCSD School of Medicine.
 While the first edition of this text published in 1999 used black-and-white symbols similar to the Kornfeld system, color was introduced in the second edition of the text (2009).
 The advantage of color is that different monosaccharide stereoisomers could now be depicted using the same shape, only with different colors.
 The system of carbohydrate representation was adopted and widely disseminated by many including the NIGMS-funded Consortium for Functional Glycomics, and thus was often referred to as "CFG Nomenclature".
 This color representation was vastly expanded in the third edition of the text to include 49 new monosaccharides that appear mostly in non-vertebrates, microbes and plants.
 Inputs and recommendations from a number of scientists beyond the editors of the Essentials textbook was included in this implementation, and the release of the expanded glycan symbol system was coordinated with the IUPAC Carbohydrate Nomenclature committee.
 For long-term development of this symbol nomenclature and standardization of glycan representation in the Glycosciences, in 2015, the Essentials editors suggested that the representation be formally called SNFG ('Symbol Nomenclature For Glycans'), and future development be entrusted to a global community of scientists.
 To aid this development, each of the SNFG monosaccharide symbols was linked to PubChem entries at NCBI/NLM and a dedicated website at NCBI was established for future SNFG updates.
 Thus, the development of the SNFG is currently undertaken by an international community of scientist that are called the SNFG Discussion Group.